Xetibo/ReSet-Doc/ui_tests.typ

 few people for testing and reviewing purposes.
 The idea is the get feedback early so that there is still enough time to change the UI without much effort.
-Because it is only a UI mock test, it was not possible to ask for feedback for all tests defined in @ReSetUserTest because it hasn't been implemented yet.
+Because it is only a UI mock test, it was not possible to ask for feedback for all tests defined in @ReSetUserTest because it has not been implemented yet.

 - *Navigation feedback*
 The feedback is very positive, especially with the mention of the ability to